nwootton/MMM-UKNationalRail/README.md

 # MMM-UKNationalRail
 Additional Module for MagicMirror²  https://github.com/MichMich/MagicMirror

-**Please note** - I no longer run a MagicMirror, so this module is are no-longer supported.
+**Please note** - I no longer run a MagicMirror, so this module is no-longer supported.
 Feel free to fork and update as necessary.

 # Module: UKNationalRail
 This module displays LIVE train departures from the specified station(s).